 The Historic Heart or Centro Storico

 Naples' historic core is based around one of Europe's most ancient cities which acted as an influential cultural hub for centuries.
-A wealth of historic buildings, from Roman theaters and catacombs to medieval cathedrals, Renaissance art museums and 18th-century palaces, line the streets and piazzas.
+A wealth of historic buildings, from Roman theatres and catacombs to medieval cathedrals, Renaissance art museums and 18th-century palaces, line the streets and piazzas.
 Now protected as a UNESCO World Heritage Site, much of the historic area has been restored and a stroll around this district gives an overview of the long and complex history of the city.
 Don't miss the 13th-century San Domenico Maggiore Church, one of the city's most beautiful.

 Naples' impressive cathedral sports a magnificent neo-gothic façade which was added in the 19th century, but inside the structure dates largely from the 13th century.
 Its gilded ceiling, 4th-century mosaics, baroque paintings and elaborate 17th-century Cappella di San Gennaro make it one of the most significant sights in the old town.
 San Gennaro is Naples' patron saint and two phials of his blood are protected in his exuberant chapel.
 Three times a year they miraculously liquefy heralding good fortune for the city.
 If the miracle fails it is seen as an omen of looming disaster, a superstition borne out in 1944, the year of Vesuvius’ last eruption.